Cimarron River water or watershed scenery in New Mexico

 Best flows

 Use RiverReports and USGS 07206000 below Eagle Nest Dam together for trend context.
-Stable or gently improving release is the cleanest setup; very low water, sudden release changes, or muddy storm pulses should move you to another river.
+Stable or gently improving release is the cleanest setup.
+Very low water, sudden release changes, or muddy storm pulses should move you to another river.

-When to skip
+When to leave

 Skip the Cimarron when the Red Chile rule window is unclear, release levels leave the river too thin or too pushy, warm weather shrinks the trout margin, or the only open pullouts are already crowded enough to flatten the day.